Graham Young

-Graham Frederick Young (7 September 1947 – 1 August 1990), also known as the Teacup Poisoner and the St Albans Poisoner, was an English serial killer who killed his victims via poison.
+Graham Frederick Young (7 September 1947 – 1 August 1990), also known as the Teacup Poisoner, was an English serial killer who murdered his victims with poison.

-Obsessed with poisons from an early age, Young started poisoning the food and drink of relatives and school friends.
-He was caught when his teacher became suspicious and contacted the police.
+Obsessed with poisons from an early age, Young poisoned the food and drink of relatives and school friends.
+He was caught when his teacher became suspicious and contacted police.
 Young pleaded guilty to three non-fatal poisonings and, at age 14, was detained at Broadmoor Hospital.
-Young later took responsibility for the death of his stepmother, though this has not been proven.
+He later took responsibility for the death of his stepmother, though this has not been proven.

-After being released in 1971, Young got a job in a factory in Bovingdon, Hertfordshire, where he began poisoning his work colleagues, resulting in two fatalities and several critical illnesses.
-Young was convicted on two counts of murder and two counts of attempted murder in 1972.
-He served most of his life sentence at HM Prison Parkhurst, where he died of a heart attack in 1990.
+After being released in 1971, Young found a job in a factory in Bovingdon, Hertfordshire, where he poisoned some of his colleagues, resulting in two deaths and several critical illnesses.
+He was convicted on two counts of murder and two counts of attempted murder in 1972.
+Young served most of his life sentence at Parkhurst Prison, where he died of a heart attack in 1990.

-The Young case made headlines in the United Kingdom and led to a public debate over the release of mentally ill offenders.
-Within hours of his conviction, the British government announced two inquiries into the issues it raised.
-The Butler Committee led to widespread reforms in mental health services, while the passage of the 1972 Poisons Act put severe restrictions on the purchase of deadly poisons.
-Young's life story inspired the 1995 film The Young Poisoner's Handbook.
+Young's case made headlines in the United Kingdom and led to a public debate over the release of mentally ill offenders.
+Within hours of his conviction, the British government announced two inquiries into the issues his trial had raised.
+The Butler Committee led to widespread reforms in mental health services, while the passage of the Poisons Act 1972 put severe restrictions on the purchase of deadly poisons.
+Young's life story inspired the film The Young Poisoner's Handbook (1995).